danielsobrado/edgar-cik-cusip-ticker-sector-service/README.md

 There are endpoints to retrieve the CIK data by CIK or ticker.

+### CIK (Central Index Key)

+CIK is a unique identifier assigned by the U.S. Securities and Exchange Commission (SEC) to companies and individuals who are required to file disclosures with the SEC.
+It is used to track and access filings and forms submitted by these entities.

+#### Usage in SEC Filings

+The CIK is used in the following ways:

+1. To uniquely identify companies and individuals required to submit filings to the SEC.
+2. To search for and access filings and forms submitted by these entities in the SEC's EDGAR (Electronic Data Gathering, Analysis, and Retrieval) database.

+### CUSIP (Committee on Uniform Securities Identification Procedures)

+CUSIP is a unique identifier for financial instruments, such as stocks and bonds, issued in the United States and Canada.
+The CUSIP system is owned by the American Bankers Association (ABA) and is operated by S&P Global Market Intelligence.

+A CUSIP consists of a nine-character alphanumeric code, where the first six characters represent the issuer, the next two characters indicate the issue, and the last character is a check digit.

+#### Usage in SEC Filings

+CUSIP is used in the following ways:

+1. To uniquely identify financial instruments, such as stocks and bonds, in the context of trading, clearance, and settlement.
+2. To facilitate the processing and communication of financial transactions, ensuring accurate tracking and reporting.

 A cron expression is used to schedule the CIK data update process.

 ![Diagram](https://github.com/danielsobrado/edgar-cik-ticker-service/blob/ca007c90c25fa370765b3b4b624296a6fb534a87/doc/images/Diagram.PNG)